cheynewallace/noteshred-cli/README.md

 ```

 #### Things To Note
+Notes created via the CLI can still be viewed via the web application and each one will still receive its own unique URL resembling `shred.io/<token>`.
+In the event the recipient does not use the CLI tool, they can just use a browser.

 For simplicity and to avoid having to type a bunch of parameters most note options found on the web application are automated.

 * Note passwords are randomly generated 16 byte strings